BedrockSolutions/ansible-role-common/README.md

 ### reboot_if_required

 Reboots the machine if the `reboot` handler had been previously called, or if the `/var/run/reboot-required` file exists.

+* Flushes all handlers beforehand.
+* After the reboot, waits for the machine's ssh connection to return before proceeding.

 #### Example, using the handler